Black Hole Solutions in Non-Minimally Coupled Weyl Connection Gravity: Non-Minimal Matter--Curvature Coupling with Weyl Connection

-It is straightforward to check that the extra force $f^\alpha$ is orthogonal to the four-velocity of the particle, $f^\alpha u_\alpha=0$, due to the properties of the projection operator.
-Moreover, the first term inside brackets arises from the non-minimal coupling and breaks the degeneracy in the Lagrangian density choice for perfects fluids that happened in GR \cite{Brown:1993,Bertolami:2008perfectfluids}.
-The second term is the same that stems from GR, whilst the last two terms arise from the existence of the non-metricity.
-In the non-minimal matter-curvature coupling model, the choice of $\mathcal{L}=p$ leads to a vanishing of the extra-force term in the geodesics, while in this model a vanishing force would also require that $2\nabla_\nu\left(\Theta(\bar{R})B^\nu_\mu \right)-\left(F_1(\bar{R})+p F_2(\bar{R})\right)\nabla_\mu \bar{\bar{R}}=0$ for that choice.\\
+It is straightforward to check that the extra force $f^\sigma$ is orthogonal to the four-velocity of the particle, $f^\sigma u_\sigma=0$, due to the properties of the projection operator.
+Moreover, the~first term inside brackets arises from the non-minimal coupling and breaks the degeneracy in the Lagrangian density choice for perfects fluids that happened in general relativity~\mbox{\cite{Brown:1993,Bertolami:2008perfectfluids}}.
+The~second term is the same that stems from general relativity, whilst the last two terms arise from the existence of the non-metricity.
+In~the non-minimal matter--curvature coupling model, the~choice of $\mathcal{L}=p$ leads to a vanishing of the extra-force term in the geodesics, while in this model, a vanishing force would also require that $2\nabla_\nu\left(\Theta(\bar{R})B^\nu_\mu \right)-\left(F_1(\bar{R})+p F_2(\bar{R})\right)\nabla_\mu \bar{\bar{R}}=0$ for that~choice.

-\subsection{Maxwell Equations}
+\subsection{Maxwell~Equations}

 The presence of this non-minimal coupling implies that the physical implications of gravity over matter fields can be quite different from one type to another.
-In particular, charged matter fields have modified dynamics.
+In~particular, charged matter fields have modified dynamics.
 Let us consider the electromagnetic Lagrangian density

-where $F_{\mu\nu}=\partial_\mu \Phi_\nu-\partial_\nu \Phi_\mu$ is the Faraday tensor and $\Phi_\mu$ is the electromagnetic four-potential.
+where $F_{\mu\nu}=\partial_\mu \Phi_\nu-\partial_\nu \Phi_\mu$ is the Faraday tensor and $\Phi_\mu$ is the electromagnetic~four-potential.

 The energy momentum tensor of the electromagnetic field is given by